 103 CMR 900.07: Non-Discriminatory Treatment

-No person confined at any county correctional facility shall be denied the equal protection of the law nor shall be subject to discriminatory treatment on the basis of race, religion, creed, sex, handicap or national origin. age
+No person confined at any county correctional facility shall be denied the equal protection of the law nor shall be subject to discriminatory treatment on the basis ofage, race, color, religion, national origin, sexual orientation, handicap, creed, or gender. age

 103 CMR 900.09: Access to Policy is contained in the latest version of the 103 CMR 900 series (May 2009) and should not be identified as being deleted.
 Agreed.
 The standard 103 CMR 900.09 Access to Policy is contained in the official version signed by legal and published.